 Involving young people who have lived experience of disadvantage in mental health research is vital.
 This academic paper considers the ethical issues of co-researching: Pavarini, G., Smith, L. M., Shaughnessy, N., Mankee-Williams, A., Thirumalai, J. K., Russell, N., & Bhui, K. (2021, February 23).
 Ethical Issues in Participatory Arts Methods for Young People with Adverse Childhood Experiences. https://doi.org/10.31234/osf.io/uqxhe)

 Test and Learn from across HeadStart Kernow

-Children and young people in Cornwall helped develop a new Outcome Star specifically designed for use in early intervention services that aim to prevent the onset or development of mental illness, and to fill the gap before a mental illness is diagnosed.
-The My Mind Outcome Star is useful for measuring and supporting change as it uses person-centred, strengths-based and co-production approaches.
+The Learning Partnership piloted the My Mind Outcome Star, designed for use in early intervention services that aim to prevent the onset or development of mental illness, and to fill the gap before a mental illness is diagnosed.
+It is useful for measuring and supporting change as it uses person-centred, strengths-based and co-production approaches.

 Check back here for future HSK learning reports on:

 Working in and with primary, secondary, special and alternative provision schools

 The importance of a trauma informed approach and supportive relationships